this-kin/Todey/README.md

 ## Show your support

-Give a ⭐️ if you like this project!
+Give a ⭐️ if you like this project! all contributions 👏✍ and PRs 🖖🤞 are welcome 🤝🙏 you can also create issues if you detect any bug 🦟🦟